kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ---

 My primary area of research is provable algorithms and models for computational inference and optimization.
-Many of my interests can be summarized by the phrase ''non-worst-case analysis for machine learning algorithms''.
+Many of my interests can be summarized by the phrase ''non-worst-case analysis for machine learning algorithms.''
 I like conditions that constrain the problem space that are easy to check.
 I believe theory informs practice, and practice informs theory.
 I am particularly interested in the following broad areas:

 * Theoretical frameworks for unsupervised learning which allow one to give guarantees on performance
 * Identifying general, favorable properties of unsupervised feature representations